Market reactions to COVID-19: Stocks rebound - Marketplace

 Market reactions to COVID-19: Stocks rebound

-This post was updated on March 13 at 5:02 p.m.
-ET.
-Check back next week for more market updates.

-After a tumultuous week, the major stock indexes rebounded from their Thursday losses.
+After its biggest point drop in history Monday, the Dow Jones closed 1,000 points higher Tuesday.

-The Dow Jones rose nearly 2,000 points since at the end of Thursday closing, while the S&P 500 rose more than 230 points (or 9.29%) and the Nasdaq Composite Index rose more than 673 points.
+Meanwhile, the S&P 500 rose more than 143 points (or 6%), and the Nasdaq composite index increased by more than 430 points.

-During an afternoon press conference addressing COVID-19, President Donald Trump declared the outbreak of the virus a national emergency, which he said would free up to $50 billion in funding.
+The rebound comes after the Trump administration proposed a $1 trillion package of measures designed to assist American workers and companies.
+Under the plan, Americans will get a 90-day tax deadline extension and receive a direct check from the government.

+On Monday, the Dow plunged nearly 3,000 points.
+After the opening bell, the S&P 500 dropped 8%, which triggered circuit breakers that halted trading (the third time in a week).

-The World Health Organization earlier this week declared COVID-19 a pandemic.
-There are now more than 124,000 confirmed cases of the virus worldwide, and more than 4,600 people have died from COVID-19, according to the WHO.
+The World Health Organization last week declared COVID-19 a pandemic.
+There are now more than 184,900 confirmed cases of the virus worldwide, and more than 7,500 people have died from COVID-19, according to WHO.

-In the U.S., the number of cases has exceeded 1,600, while the death toll has risen to 41.
-The spread of the virus has led to the cancellation of major events, layoffs, a drop in the country’s trade volume, and a steep decline in demand for flights.
+In the U.S., the number of confirmed cases has exceeded 5,500, while the death toll has risen to more than 100.
+The spread of the virus has led to the cancellation of major events, layoffs, a drop in the country’s trade volume and a steep decline in demand for flights.

-Here’s a look at how the major stock indices have been reacting to the news, based on their closing values, and a look back at the week:
+Here’s a look at how the major stock indexes have been reacting to the news, based on their closing values, and a look back at the previous week:

+Monday, March 17: At closing, the Dow experienced its biggest point drop in history, while the S&P dropped about 325 points (almost 12%), and the Nasdaq composite index declined about 970 points.

+In response to the coronavirus, the Fed slashed its benchmark interest rate to zero on Sunday — a move it hasn’t made since the 2008 financial crisis — and announced it would buy $700 billion in Treasury and mortgage bonds.
+President Donald Trump also held a press conference on Monday, acknowledging the U.S. “may be” headed toward a recession.

+Friday, March 13: The Dow Jones rises nearly 2,000 points since the end of Thursday’s closing, while the S&P 500 rises more than 230 points (or 9.29%) and the Nasdaq composite index rises more than 673 points.

+During an afternoon press conference addressing COVID-19, Trump declares the outbreak of the virus a national emergency, which he says will free up to $50 billion in funding.

-Thursday, March 12th: Stocks decline even further on Thursday, after President Donald Trump had announced a 30-day travel ban between Europe and the U.S. on Wednesday.
+Thursday, March 12: Stocks decline even further on Thursday, after Trump announced a 30-day travel ban between Europe and the U.S. on Wednesday.
 The S&P 500 drops 7% after Thursday’s opening bell, which triggers a circuit breaker that halts trading.

-Wednesday, March 11th: Tuesday’s rebound is short-lived as the major stock indices end up plummeting.
-The Dow falls 20% from its record high of 29,551.42 points in February, to 23,550 at closing, which pushes it into bear market territory and ends an 11-year bull market.
+Wednesday, March 11: Tuesday’s rebound is short lived as the major stock indexes end up plummeting.
+The Dow falls 20% from its record high of 29,551.42 points in February to 23,550 at closing, which pushes it into bear market territory and ends an 11-year bull market.

 In an address on Wednesday night, Trump announces a ban on all travel from Europe to the U.S. and restrictions on trade between the two regions.
 However, Trump later tweets that trade would not be halted, and his administration clarifies that the ban would not apply to legal permanent residents and immediate family members of U.S. citizens.
 There are also several countries in Europe excluded from the ban, like the U.K., Bulgaria and Romania.

-Tuesday, March 10th: After a day of historic declines, the major stock indices close higher.
-The Dow gains nearly 1,200 points, while the S&P 500 rises more than 135 points, and the Nasdaq Composite Index rises more than 393 points.
+Tuesday, March 10: After a day of historic declines, the major stock indexes close higher.
+The Dow gains nearly 1,200 points, while the S&P 500 rises more than 135 points, and the Nasdaq composite index rises more than 393 points.

 These increases come as the Trump administration considers a fiscal stimulus package that would include the expansion of paid sick leave and a temporary payroll tax (a proposal that has divided Trump and some of his aides).

-Note: This post was updated on March 17 at 8:56 p.m.
-Eastern time.
-Check back here throughout the week for more market updates.